A Guide to Food Plant Sanitation for Non-U.S. Exporters

-That’s why food plant sanitation is more vital than ever to protecting the global food supply — but it’s also becoming more challenging to maintain.
+But with growing economic, climate, and geopolitical challenges, food plant sanitation is also becoming more difficult to maintain.
 Alongside growing microbiological concerns and changing regulations, the global labor shortage and high turnover rate in the industry makes it easy for protocol breaches to put food at risk.
-Here are three food plant sanitation basics that supervisors need to instill in their workforce:

 1. The Difference Between Cleaning and Sanitizing

-Cleaning is any sort of process or activity designed to remove residue, debris, dirt, and other forms of soil from workstations, equipment, floors, and other surfaces throughout a food plant.
-Sanitation is any process or activity that reduces the number of microorganisms on a surface, usually with chemical agents or thermal technology that kill bacteria, mold, yeasts, and viruses.
+- Sanitation is any process or activity that reduces the number of microorganisms on a surface, usually with chemical agents or thermal technology that kill bacteria, mold, yeasts, and viruses.
 Workers must always clean surfaces before sanitizing them.

 2. How to Maintain Food Plant Sanitation With TACT WINS